robot5000-design/ms2/README.md

 - I want to be able to choose a difficulty level i can manage and vary the quiz length depending on how much time i have.
 - I want a site that is not commonly crashing with errors, or if there is an error it is managed properly.

+From researching other online quizzes, most are quite similar in presentation.
+Some have timers, but others do not.
+Most offer points scoring which helps to keep them addictive.
+Most do not offer any kind of difficulty level option which is not good for user retention if the user cannot find a level which suits them.
+Some offer the option of a hint but because the free API that is being used for this project does not have that option, this project will not have that particular feature.
+[Opentdb](https://opentdb.com/) Quiz API was used for this project because of the choice of topics, it's free to use and appears to be reliable.

+#### Scope

+Based on the results of the Strategy research the features to be included are:

+- A Landing page which offers a brief explanation and introduction to the site and the reason for its existence.
+- An Options page, where the user chooses topic, difficulty level and quantity of questions.
+- The Questions/answers page should show 4 answers for multiple choice and 2 answers for boolean questions.
+It should have a submit and next-question button and a reset quiz button.
+- Use buttons if possible rather than dropdowns or tickboxes for a better user experience.
+- A Modal containing a Feedback form.
+- Social Links, eg. facebook, twitter.
+- A countdown timer.
+- Shows Correct Answer Feedback.
+- Sound effects and a button to mute them.
+- Use a free quiz API.
+- Use the available API Token which ensure questions are not repeated during a session.
+- From the Strategy Table and graph it was clear that all features considered important are probably viable.